People Services brings together all the officers from Children’s Services and Community, Health and Social Care.

 The Act also introduces some new rules about funding, though some of these have been delayed until 2020.

 Salford and Greater Manchester is at the forefront nationally of integration work, with a number of interlinked programmes:

 We have successfully developed a range of preventative initiatives that provide opportunities for residents to stay active and engaged through a range of leisure, social and educational activities.
-Such initiatives dovetail with the strategic goals of the Clinical Commissioning Group (Salford CCG), preventing debilitating poor health and empowering individuals to have greater responsibility for their own health.
+Such initiatives dovetail with the strategic goals of the Greater Manchester Integrated Care Partnership, preventing debilitating poor health and empowering individuals to have greater responsibility for their own health.